A Balanced Approach to Nature

 In 2017, my spouse and I bought our first home and I finally had the freedom to plant and care for my own yard.
 I enrolled in Portland’s Backyard Habitat Certification Program and was later hired on as a Backyard Habitat Technician.
 It was during a habitat assessment in my yard that a colleague noted a patch of jay and squirrel planted baby oak and walnut trees, a pop-up nursery!
 Grappling with childlessness at the time, I just didn’t have the heart to pull these baby tree sprouts.
 Instead, I began finding suitable homes for my baby trees and learned about the incredible habitat value of oak trees.
 I’ve now completed the Arboriculture Certificate at PCC, and am hooked on tending to trees and understory habitat.

 Working in the field of conservation is a great joy, however, a focus on nature goes hand in hand with an awareness of pollution and stressed out ecosystems.
-Pollution (including climate change), environmental injustice and increased human/wildlife conflicts with habitat loss are real and stressful!
+Pollution (including climate change), environmental injustice and increased human/wildlife conflicts with habitat loss are real and painful!
 I find that walking and sitting among trees is vital to my mental health.
-As a person with sensory processing sensitivities, trees and rivers have been my go-to places of calm since I was a child.
+As a neurodivergent person with sensory processing sensitivities, trees and rivers have been my go-to places of calm since I was a child.
 I also maintain a personal practice of Tension Release Exercises (TRE®) to shake off stress and keep going.
 I became a certified TRE® provider in 2022.

 It’s been a winding trail, but I’m excited to share all the ways of reading nature and giving back that I have learned.
 As a Habitat Consultant, Educator and TRE® Provider, my working philosophy is rooted in a trauma-informed, equity-centered and place-based approach.